kubeslice/docs/versioned_docs/version-0.2.0/contribute-to-kubeslice-docs.md

-# Contribute to KubeSlice documentation
+# Contributing to KubeSlice documentation

 _KubeSlice welcomes suggestions for improvement from all contributors, new and experienced!_